pahulb/Tetris/README.md

-# Tetis
+# Tetris

-Tetis is a C++ implementation of the classic Tetris game.
+Tetris is a C++ implementation of the classic Tetris game.
 With a codebase of 2097 lines, this project utilizes C++ to create a fully playable Tetris game.
 It requires the use of graphics libraries to render the game, specifically `winbgim.h` and `graphics.h`.

 ## Features